This Melania Trump Clip Is Equal Parts Awkward & Sad

 Some people quickly pointed out that the video could have been reversed or otherwise doctored.
 But that was not the case; the clip is very much real.
 Fast-forward to two hours and 51 minutes in the video below and see it for yourself.

 The video prompted social media users to keep sharing content where the first lady looks unhappy, calling her "Sad Melania."
 (Which follows the ongoing narrative that she's somehow trapped in her marriage.)
-However, others pointed out that the new FLOTUS calls her own shots — no need to pretend otherwise.
+However, others correctly pointed out that the new FLOTUS calls her own shots — no need to pretend otherwise.
 In the end, whatever your takeaway after seeing the clip, one thing's for sure: It's time we admit those #FreeMelania posts are not funny.
-Read These Stories Next:

 Advertisement